 RCS is a rich messaging standard which many thought would have already replaced SMS by now.
 Like OTT messaging platforms, RCS is capable of handling the kind of rich communications that would enable a company to indirectly drive revenue by surfacing a link to a partner website, a coupon to make a sale, or the ability to quickly pay off a bill, all within the four walls of the instant messenger.
 However, unlike OTT messaging services, RCS is dependent on carrier and OEM buy-in and integration to support its proliferation.
 It is no wonder, then, that it has taken so long for RCS to catch on.
 However, now that OTT messaging services are showing carriers the compelling revenue models around rich messaging services, slowly but surely they are catching on.

 From a frustrated consumer perspective, Google’s messaging app strategy looks scatterbrained and impulsive; appearing to make little or no sense.
-However, from a business perspective, it shows a company actively seeking out new ways to generate revenue, drive their bottom line, and keep their shareholders happy.
+However, from a business perspective, it shows a company actively seeking out new ways to generate revenue, drive its bottom line, and keep its shareholders happy.

 This then leaves you, the end user, with a couple of options: